 Achieving success in work and life comes down to following a handful of rules that any successful person knows.
 Here are the success principles that will serve you for the rest of your life.

-Mistakes are actually valuable lessons.
-It's through the mistakes that we learn how to next grow.
+Mistakes are Valuable Lessons – It’s through the mistakes that we learn how to grow.
+It’s through mistakes we learn how to make that next round of valuable improvement.

-Growth isn't within your comfort zone.
-Success isn't where you currently are, it's just outside your comfort zone.
+Growth Isn’t Within Your Comfort Zone – Success isn’t where you currently are, it’s just outside your comfort zone.
+Challenge yourself, take bold action.

-Consistency rules.
-It's much better if you don't push yourself as hard and actually just maintain that 80% consistently.
+Consistency Rules! – It’s much better if you don’t push yourself as hard and actually just maintain that 80% consistently.
+Instead of overworking resulting in you burning out.

 Achieving success in work and life is actually pretty easy.
 It just comes down to following a handful of rules that any successful person knows.
 But here’s the thing, hardly anybody knows these rules.
 And unless you learn them, you’re very unlikely to get to wherever you want to be.
 Today, I’m going to teach you a handful of success principles that will serve you for the rest of your life.